ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 ## Implementation / Design

-In the `nimble-table`, the data to associated with rows will be exposed through a `data` property that is an array of key/value pairs.
-The collection of key/value pairs is called a record, and each key/value pair is called a field.
+In the `nimble-table`, the data to associated with the table will be exposed through a `data` property that is an array of key/value pairs.
+The collection of key/value pairs is called a record, and each record is used to populate one row in the table.
+Each key/value pair within a record is called a field.
 The name of a field (i.e. the key of the key/value pair) must be a string, and the value of a field (i.e. the value of the key/value pair) must be a `string`, `number`, `boolean`, `Date`, `null`, or `undefined`.
 As implied by the set of supported field types, complex field types such as arrays or objects are not supported.
 The supported field types are limited to ensure data operations are fast and to eliminate the need to custom sort functions, which could hurt performance.
 While the types are limited, a rendered cell in the table can access multiple fields from the record.
 The details about the way column definitions use data from the `data` property are out of scope for this spec.

 Because `data` is a complex type, it will not be exposed as an attribute on the `nimble-table` element.
 As a result, the data must be provided to the table programatically rather than declaratively with HTML.